Partnership with Sustainable Growers

 Showcased at Expo 2020 Dubai, research indicates that yields on farms worldwide can increase by up to +30% if women are given the same productive resources as men.
 Sustainable Growers program uses a proven formula based on women-led efforts to elevate women throughout the value chain.

-Alongside program partners, Bloomberg Philanthropies’ Women’s Economic Development program presented its program investment model on a panel titled “Investments and Outcomes in Women.”
-The presentation highlights the importance of investing in women globally, the partnerships needed for success, and the future of the Women’s Economic Development portfolio.
+Alongside program partners, Bloomberg Philanthropies’ Women’s Economic Development Initiative presented its investment model on a panel at Expo 2020 Dubai titled “Investments and Outcomes in Women.”
+The presentation highlights the importance of investing in women globally, the partnerships needed for success, and the future of the Women’s Economic Development Initiative.

 Top photo: Before Bloomberg Philanthropies’ investment in training, women would pick cherries off the coffee tree that were not high quality.
 Less than 2% of their crop could be sold.
 Once they learned the “Color of Excellence,” worn on a vest or as a bracelet, the quality of their coffee increased by 40%, resulting in a higher yield price on the international market.